MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/implement-your-move.md

 2. For organizations **not yet using Microsoft Teams**, this article is part of Deployment and Implementation stage of your journey from Kaizala to Microsoft Teams.

-   Follow the guidance in this section, if you are using Kaizala and want to move your users from Kaizala to Microsoft Teams.
+   Follow the guidance in this section, if you're using Kaizala and want to move your users from Kaizala to Microsoft Teams.

    **Before proceeding, confirm that you've completed the following activities**: